engineersCode/facultydev1/README.md

 ## Thanks

-This workshop is sponsored by Leidos, Inc. Additional support by the National Science Foundation, via a grant to Prof. Lorena A. Barba, at the George Washington University.
+This workshop is sponsored by Leidos, Inc. Additional support by the National Science Foundation, through award 1730170 to Prof. Lorena A. Barba at the George Washington University.

 ## Credit